obrigg/meraki-health-check/README.md

 Type in `1` and press `Enter`

 As a result of the running script, a related report file was created.
-In the curent case file `DevNet Test Org.xlsx` was created
+In the current case file `DevNet Test Org.xlsx` was created.

 Sample Screenshots from the report